BSY-Development/BSY-Development/README.md

 ### Hi there 👋

 - 🔭 I’m currently looking for a job.
-- 🌱 I’m currently learning mySQL/noSQL and Node.
+- 🌱 I’m currently learning NodeJS.
--  ⚡ Hobbies: I love to play Final Fantasy XIV.
+-  ⚡ Hobbies: I love to play games.

 ### Languages and Tools: